vhscom/fetch-inject/README.md

 ## Installing

-Grab the library from NPM with `npm i fetch-inject` or Bower with `bower install fetch-inject`.
+Get it on NPM with `npm i fetch-inject` or Bower with `bower install fetch-inject`.
 Also available via CDN [using jsDelivr](http://www.jsdelivr.com/projects/fetch-inject).

 ## Usage